bavla/Linked/source/README.md

 ## Pajek.R

+Reading and saving of Pajek data in R (matrices and vectors).

 ## netsBM.py

 The modul netsBM implements generalized blockmodeling procedure for binary networks based on network analysis package Nets.